 - Arthrodesis: involves fusing (joining) the two bones forming the joint together.
 As the fused joint cannot be moved it is no longer painful.
 This type of surgery is most commonly done on ankles, wrists, fingers or thumbs. - Arthroscopy: is often called 'key hole' surgery.
 A thin instrument (arthroscope) is put into your joint through a small cut in the skin.
 The arthroscope is a telescope and allows the surgeon to see directly into your joint.
 It can be connected to a camera to allow for better viewing of your joint and recording of pictures.
 The cause of the symptoms can be seen and sometimes be treated (for example, remove or repair torn cartilage).
-This type of surgery is usually done on knees and shoulders. - Osteotomy: involves cutting and repositioning a bone.
+For people with osteoarthritis of the knee, arthroscopy is not an effective treatment for pain and is not recommended unless your knee locks. - Osteotomy: involves cutting and repositioning a bone.
 This can help put the joint into better alignment and reduce pressure on the affected side of the joint.
 This type of surgery is usually done on knees and occasionally hips. - Resection: is the removal of part or all of a bone or an entire joint.
 This is often done for damaged joints in the foot and big toe.

 - Synovectomy: is an operation to remove the lining of the joints, the synovium.
-This is effective for rheumatoid arthritis, to reduce pain, swelling and joint damage.
+Although not often used in contemporary RA treatment, it may assist in reducing pain, swelling and joint damage.
 However the synovium may regrow several years later and the symptoms can return. - Joint replacement: is also called arthroplasty.
 This involves the removal of damaged surfaces of the joint.
 These surfaces are then replaced with metal, ceramic or plastic parts.
 The entire joint can be replaced (total arthroplasty) or just one part of the joint (hemiarthroplasty).
 Joint replacements can be done on knees, hips, shoulders, elbows, fingers, ankles, toes and even the spine.